flux-rs/flux/flux-docs/src/guide/run.md

 rustc-flux --crate-type=lib path/to/test.rs
 ```

-Additionally, at the moment flux passes some default flags (like `-O` and
-`-Cpanic=abort`) because otherwise the resulting mir will have features not yet
-supported.

 ## Running on a Crate: `cargo-flux`

 You can use `cargo-flux` as you would use `cargo`.
 For the most part this means